sarahchima/personal-website/src/pages/blog/4-methods-to-search-an-array.md

 ---
-title: "4 Methods to Search an Array"
+title: 4 Methods to Search an Array
-date: "2020-06-18""
+date: "2020-06-18"
-description: "Find out how you can use the filter, find, includes and indexOf methods in JavaScript to search for an item in an array"
+description: Find out how you can use the filter, find, includes and indexOf methods in JavaScript to search for an item in an array
 featuredImage: v1592484751/markus-winkler-afW1hht0NSs-unsplash_w4vobd.jpg
 tags: ["JavaScript"]
 ---